mbwhite/documents/WeeklyUXValidation.md

 Fabric Composer is a open source technology that is developed in the open.
 Therefore every Pull Request that is merged is a *public* release of code, api and documentation.

 First impressions and the overall first experience do count.
-Even if something isn't perfect for whatever reason, then we can still retain this new relationship /if/ the solution is easily found.
+Even if something isn't perfect for whatever reason, then we can still retain this new relationship _if_ the solution is easily found.

 ## Aim
 To run over a weekly set of of User Exerpience centric exploratry testing.

 ## Objectives
-Some prescriptive things to chec (see [Standard Verification][] below) - but a degree of explortory testing is good to find out the edge cases etc.
+Some prescriptive things to chec (see [standard-verification][Standard Verification] below) - but a degree of explortory testing is good to find out the edge cases etc.

 * Is the website instructions still up-to-date?
 * Do the prereqs still make sense - and can the setup scripts still work?